Introduction

 How Google Evaluates Backlinks in 2026

 Google’s link evaluation is no longer mechanical.
-It is contextual and trust-driven.
+It’s contextual and trust-driven.

-• How it fits into the broader topic graph
+- How it fits the broader topic graph

-This means one editorial backlink from a relevant SaaS publication can outperform dozens of generic links.
+The takeaway: one editorial backlink from a relevant SaaS publication can outperform dozens of generic ones.

 White Hat vs Black Hat Link Building (Why It Matters More Now)

-White hat link building focuses on earning links through value, relevance, and editorial judgment.
+White hat link building earns links through value, relevance, and editorial judgment.
+Black hat relies on manipulation.
+In 2026, that line matters more than ever.

-Penalties now affect brand trust signals, not just rankings.
+For SaaS companies, the shady route carries outsized risk.
+Penalties now hit brand trust signals, not just rankings.

 Average Cost of Link Building in 2026

-Link building pricing has matured, but confusion remains.
+Link building pricing has matured, but confusion still lingers.
+Most providers land in one of three models.

-For SaaS buyers, pricing transparency matters more than price itself.
+For SaaS buyers, pricing transparency matters more than the sticker price itself.

 Link Building ROI for SaaS Companies